 Before I go any further, a clarification point.
 A minimalistic approach refers to the level at which you reveal your world.
 You still have to world-build, you’re just giving the reader a peep-hole view, showing them what is necessary for the purposes of the story.

 I looked into this approach some more and came across Patrick Rothfuss, another excellent fantasy worldbuilder, who has much to say on the matter.
-Here’s a passage from an article of his:
+Here’s the post in full.

 We’ve all been guilty of it.
 Even the greats like Tolkien, though in his defence he wrote in a different era.